 Chronic obstructive pulmonary disease is the most common lung disorder all over the world.
 A person suffering from COPD finds difficulty in breathing due to chronic air flow obstruction.
 Chronic bronchitis and Emphysema are two diseases which form COPD.

 In chronic bronchitis, the cough lasts from three months or more in a year.
+Emphysema is defined as permanent, abnormal distension of air space distal to the bronchioles (tiny air sacs).
+The alveoli (air sacs) become weak and lose its elasticity.

 COPD is generally encountered in people over the age of 40 years.
 Males are more frequently affected than females because of smoking.
+Most cases of COPD are caused due to long term smoking.
+The condition is equally prevalent in rural and urban population.
+Various etiological reasons are detailed below.

 What Are The Main Causes Of COPD?

 It is a lung disease that affects people over the age of 40.
-It progresses slowly.
-The main causes include:

 - The incidence of COPD is higher in industrialized urban areas.
 Episodes of exacerbation of COPD symptoms are high where there is heavy pollution with sulfur dioxide and particulate matter.